Skip to content

 3DMark SSD Performance test for gamers is one of the best ways to check any SSD’s real-world gaming performance.
 A higher 3DMark’s Benchmark score means the SSD is good when it comes to game loading, progress saving, and installation as well.
 The tests are done with SN770’s Game mode enabled.
 When disabled, there is a slight reduction in the 3DMark Score.

 PCMark 10 is one of the most popular benchmark software especially used by professionals.
 The quick system drive benchmark test is a smaller test utilizing smaller tests with softer real-world traces.
-This test is actually made for the drives which can’t handle the heavy load of Full System Drive Benchmark.
+This test is actually made for the drives that can’t handle the heavy load of Full System Drive Benchmark.
 The Full System Drive Benchmark, on the other hand, is full of heavy real-world traces from various popular applications.
 I have done both these tests and the comparison is as follows.

 PCMark 10 Full System Drive Benchmark Bar Graph Comparison

 AS SSD is another very popular storage benchmarking software.
 It again runs some random tests to test sequential and random performance.
-You can set the test size from 1GB to 10GB.
-It will give you a score which can be helpful to compare the performance of two different SSDs.
+You can set the test size from 1GB to 10 GB.
+It will give you a score that can be helpful to compare the performance of two different SSDs.

 Endurance